 Transmission Preventive Maintenance in Raleigh

-If your import transmission is running smoothly and you want to make sure that it lasts the life of your vehicle, then scheduling a fluid flush and change is essential.
+If your European transmission is running smoothly and you want to make sure that it lasts the life of your vehicle, scheduling a fluid flush and change is essential.

 The best way to keep your internal transmission parts in good condition is to flush and change your transmission fluid when necessary.
 You can maintain the warranty and extend the life of your transmission with optimal changes based on the manufacturers suggestion.

-An import transmission fluid change requires draining all the old fluid, flushing the system to remove any debris or sludge and refilling with new fluid.
+An European transmission fluid change requires draining all the old fluid, flushing the system to remove any debris or sludge, and refilling with new fluid.

 My Car Manual States I Have Lifetime Fluid